Abstract

 “The next time you see a broken helmet, suspend belief and do the most basic check – disregard the breakages and look to see if what’s left of the styrofoam has compressed.
 If it hasn’t, you can be reasonably sure that it hasn’t saved anyone’s life.“

 It is doubtful whether soft-shell helmets provide a net safety benefit.
-Evidence provided in court is telling:
+From evidence provided in court:

 “So in at least one case now, a High Court has decided that the balance of probability was, in the matter before the Court, that a cycle helmet would not have prevented the injuries sustained when the accident involved simply falling from a cycle onto a flat surface, with barely any forward momentum. …